 In the almost twenty years I have known Jim Zitek, I have always been impressed with his depth of knowledge.
 He is one of the rare individuals who combines a practical analytical mind with an understanding of the factors influencing the future.
 I have learned to admire his character, and appreciate his values, which are at the core of his beliefs Continue Reading...Todd Lefko

-Requires Great Technology And Great Timing
+Investing In Startups Requires Great Technology and Great Timing

 The Internet, created in the late 1940’s didn’t become a global product overnight; it took the creation of the “World Wide Web” in the early 1990’s to get the explosive growth we’ve seen over the past 20 years.
 Today, it is challenging television for revenue growth and some predict that much of television programming will be delivered over the Internet in the next few years.
 Timing is important.